mirror/dd-wrt/src/router/krb5/doc/admin/realm_config.rst

 Some considerations include:

-* Have at least one replica KDC as a backup, for when the master KDC is down, is being upgraded, or is otherwise unavailable.
+* Have at least one replica KDC as a backup, for when the primary KDC is down, is being upgraded, or is otherwise unavailable.
 * If your network is split such that a network outage is likely to cause a network partition (some segment or segments of the network to become cut off or isolated from other segments), have a replica KDC accessible to each segment.
-* If possible, have at least one replica KDC in a different building from the master, in case of power outages, fires, or other localized disasters.
+* If possible, have at least one replica KDC in a different building from the primary, in case of power outages, fires, or other localized disasters.

 .. _kdc_hostnames: